vivek-nexus/onp/README.md

 | Read status           | To signify the read/unread status of the notification |
 | Action button clicked | Details of the action button clicked                  |

 Based on the feedback, if the notification needs to updated, the subscriber can respond with updated notification parameters.

-Response is mandatory, if the `Read status` parameter is present in the feedback.
+## Peripheral APIs
+### ONP support check API

+### User notification address check API

 ---